Attributes

 SortedMap.empty.exists(_ => true) === false SortedMap.singleton("key", "value").exists(_._1 === "foo") === false SortedMap.singleton("key", "value").exists(_._1 === "key") === true SortedMap.fromList(List.Cons(("a", 1), List.Cons(("b", 2), List.Nil))).exists(_._2 > 1) === true

-Filters the key-value pairs of the SortedMap
+Filters the key-value pairs of the SortedMap based on a predicate.

-Filters the key-value pairs of the SortedMap
+Filters the key-value pairs of the SortedMap based on a predicate.

 Value parameters